shellspec/website/index.md

 ---
 # Let's test the your shell script!

-[ShellSpec](https://github.com/shellspec/shellspec) is a BDD style unit testing framework for POSIX compliant shell script
+[ShellSpec](https://github.com/shellspec/shellspec) is a BDD unit testing framework for dash, bash, ksh, zsh and **all POSIX shells** that
+**provides first-class features** such as [coverage report][coverage], parallel execution, parameterized testing and more.
+It was developed as a development / test tool for **developing cross-platform shell scripts and shell script libraries**.
+It has been implemented in POSIX compliant shell script and minimal dependencies.
+Therefore, it works not only on PC but also in restricted environments such as a minimal Docker image and embedded system.

 ## Get started!